Born in Cairo, Egypt. British Subject by Maltese father. Italian mother. International studies in Cairo, Egypt and Florence, Italy.

-From the early 50s has appeared at concerts, festivals, radio & TV productions in Europe (East & West), USA mainland and Hawaii.
+From the early 50s has appeared at concerts, festivals, radio & TV productions in Europe, USA mainland, and Hawaii.

-January 21st 2003 at the Midem in Cannes, presenting the CD recorded in Chicago "EMOTIONS" (TCB the Montreux Jazz Label).
+January 21st 2003 at the Midem in Cannes, presenting her CD Emotions, which was recorded in Chicago (TCB the Montreux Jazz Label).

 March 2005 - Godmother, Singer and Mistress of Ceremonies at the First "Jazz Ladies' Festival" in Lucca, Tuscany, Italy.